ajkessel/gedcom-dna-finder/docs/README.md

 ## MacOS security

-If you are on Mac and not running from the source code, you will have to tell the operating system to trust the program.
-If anyone with an Apple Developer account is interested in signing the package, I would welcome the assistance, but for now, follow these steps:
+If you are on Mac and not running from the source code, you will have to tell the operating system manually to trust the program.
+If anyone with an Apple Developer account is interested in signing the package to make it easier to install, I would welcome the assistance, but for now, follow these steps:

 1. Attempt to open the app (it will fail).
 2. Open System Settings > Privacy & Security.